-The unhealthiness associated with American diets has been well known for several years.
+The gut-brain connection has been associated with the unhealthiness of American diets and has been well known for several years.
 But recent studies and research suggest that unhealthy diets may be even more detrimental to overall health than previously thought, as gut health is being increasingly linked to brain health, and vice versa.

 Researchers have found a link between the gut and brain, appropriately termed the “gut-brain axis.”
 There are many foods you can eat to improve the health and function of this gut-brain axis, as well as some you should avoid to keep your axis healthy and robust.

 There are actually a number of different ways in which the gut and brain are connected.
 Most prominently, your brain and gut are connected by the vagus nerve.
 There are over 500 million neurons in your gut, but the vagus nerve is the largest and most prominent of these.
 The nerve is actually bidirectional; it sends electrical signals both to the brain from the gut and to the gut from the brain.

 Scientists have found a number of interesting interactions with the vagus nerve.
 For example, stress has been found to inhibit signals sent to the nerve and can also cause gastrointestinal problems, ranging from minor to severe.
 In a similar study, researchers found that those with irritable bowel syndrome or Chron’s disease were likely to have decreased vagal tone, meaning the function of the vagus nerve was inhibited to some degree.